forguncyglobal/forguncyglobal.github.io/docs/2-overview/1-about-forguncy-builder.md

 ![cell-types](/assets/images/product-images/cell-type-basic.gif)
 {: .dropshadow}

+[Click here](https://docs.forguncy.net/working-with-forguncy-builder/Cell-types/) to know more about cell types.

 ### Number Formats
 Number formats define how the underlying cell value is represented, whether the value is a number, date, time, text, percentage, scientific, currency, or accounting.
 If you're familiar with this from Microsoft Excel, you're at home.